 - … Belgium (Flanders) has the sixth largest market share for electric vehicles in the EU?

 - … Automotive workers in Flanders assemble twice as many cars per year as the EU average?

-- … Flanders is home to some of the world’s most famous automotive designers, including Lowie Vermeersch (Alfa Romeo, Ferrari…), Dirk Van Braeckel (Ford, Audi, VW…), Pierre Leclerq (Ford, BMW…), Steven Crijns (Louts, McLaren) and Luc Donckerwolke (Peugeot, Audi, VW)?
+- … Flanders is home to some of the world’s most famous automotive designers, including Lowie Vermeersch (Alfa Romeo, Ferrari…), Dirk Van Braeckel (Ford, Audi, VW…), Pierre Leclerq (Ford, BMW…), Steven Crijns (Lotus, McLaren) and Luc Donckerwolke (Hyundai, Lamborghini, Peugeot, Audi, VW)?

 - … The Port of Zeebrugge (Flanders) handles approximately 2.77 million vehicles per year, making it the world’s largest car transit port?